NSS has teamed with Xtraordinary Innovative Space Partnerships, Inc. (XISP-Inc.) on the Alpha Cube Sat (ACS).

 The promotional video for ACS can be found here:

 As part of the XISP-Inc mission development effort ACS will have a role in supporting multiple technology development, demonstration, and deployment (TD3) missions including:

 - ACS – Alpha CubeSat

 - SSPB – Space-to-Space Power Beaming including power and ancillary services beaming

 - HTA – Halfway To Anywhere missions

-After launch the ACS spacecraft will follow progressive, low-energy trajectories to reach a deep space distance of at least four million km (about ten times the distance from the Earth to the Moon) before returning to the Moon and establishing itself in a lunar resonance orbit.
+After launch the ACS spacecraft will follow progressive, low-energy trajectories to reach a deep space distance of at least three million km (about ten times the distance from the Earth to the Moon).

 See the Team Alpha CubeSat website at http://www.alphacubesat.com for more detailed information about the project.